MR-Binaryum/CryptoEncoders/README.md

 The result of the hash depends on the next things:

-1. The characters/text that you put on the first input entry
+1. The characters/text that you put on the first input
-2. And the algoritm that you specify on the second input entry
+2. And the algoritm that you specify on the second input

 (For example)
 After execute the command python3 coders.py youre gonna see this small informative banner...